-Authorities stopped Manal al Sharif for driving a car May 21 and detained her the next day.
-The single mother and information technology specialist had also uploaded a YouTube video of herself driving.
+Authorities stopped Manal al Sharif, 32, for driving a car May 21 and detained her the next day.
+She said she was forced to sign a form promising not to drive again and spent a week in jail.

-She has not been charged, but the case remains open and she may be called back, according to human rights activist Waleed Abu Alkhair, who said he had spoken with al Sharif's attorney.
+Al Sharif has not been charged, but the case remains open, and she may be called back, according to human rights activist Waleed Abu Alkhair.
+Her name has become a rallying cry for women demanding their rights.

-In an interview with CNN before her detention, al Sharif said she was determined to speak out.
+Al Sharif said before her detention that she was determined to speak out.

 "We have a saying," she said.
 "The rain starts with a single drop.
 This is a symbolic thing."